rocket-ua/FlashLib/README.md

 Example of use: https://github.com/rocket-ua/FlashLibExample
 ___
 ## Features
-<li> Export MovieClip.
+* Export MovieClip.
-<li> Export Bitmap.
+* Export Bitmap.
-<li> Export TextField.
+* Export TextField.
+* Export simple Shapes.
-<li> Ability to create items from the .fla library by name.
+* Ability to create items from the .fla library by name.
-<li> Build instance of custom classes when buildings item from library.
+* Build instance of custom classes when buildings item from library.

+### Detail

 ## How to use
 For export resources and library use the command **flashlib**.